 The above stages may or may not happen.
-The UK Government have stated on several occasions that these plans may change as more is learnt about COVID-19.
+The UK Government have stated on several occasions that these plans may change as more is learned about COVID-19.
 Some early research has led some to believe the outbreak may happen in seasonal waves, year after year.

 Uncertain trading conditions will be difficult.
 Many businesses may suffer cash flow issues and an exhaustive list of critical operational problems.
 In this chaos, it is easy for marketing tasks to fall down the list of important jobs.
 However, marketing and good communications will be essential.

 See the following sections for just a few marketing considerations that will made a difference.